 Deadlines: December 1 for Spring, February 1 for Summer graduation, August 1 for Fall graduation.
 See the discussion of ceremonies below if you want to participate in a graduation ceremony and you graduate in Summer or Fall.

 Procedure: Go into Locus and submit your application for graduation by the deadline.
 That is all you need to do if you are on time.
 There is no penalty for guessing early about when you will graduate, but you will need to apply again for the actual time.

 You can apply up to 15 days later, with a penalty fee and walking a piece of paper around: see http://www.luc.edu/media/lucedu/gradschool/pdfs/LATE%20Application%20to%20Receive%20a%20Degree.pdf In case the URL changes, it should be listed on the Graduate School Forms page under Late Application for Graduation.

 Graduation Ceremonies are only in May: If you have only one course left for summer, you can ask to participate in the previous May graduation.
 This one course can be 490/499 for more than 3 credits.
-To do this you must apply by the deadline listed above and promptly email the GPD, asking for approval to walk in the May ceremony.
+To do this you must apply for summer graduation by the deadline listed above and promptly email the GPD, asking for approval to walk in the May ceremony.
 If you graduate in the Summer or Fall, you can choose to return to participate in the following May graduation ceremony (unless you already participated in the previous May graduation, as discussed above).

 Once you start graduate school, the default assumption is that you will be enrolled each fall and spring until you sign up for graduation and graduate.
 If you need to interrupt your studies before that, the Graduate School requires that you apply for a leave of absence through the gsps system, under student forms in https://gsps.luc.edu/.